 So, how did this stunning architectural Egyptian-revival wonder come to be in the heart of Salt Lake City?
 The entire city was disproportionately occupied by members of the Church of Jesus Christ of Latter-day Saints when it was constructed.

-Ironically, the first Masonic Lodge in present-day Utah was formed by American soldiers that had come to control the Mormons in 1959 at the behest of President James Buchanan.
+Ironically, the first Masonic Lodge in present-day Utah was formed by American soldiers who had come to control the Mormons in 1959 at the behest of President James Buchanan.
 The Mormon rebellion wasn’t quite all it was cracked up to be author Michelle Hill said in an article, Utah’s First Masonic Lodge, published by Utah Humanities online.
 The tale is part of a collection called, “Utah Stories from the Beehive Archive.”

 Hill said, “The soldiers, who came as part of Johnston’s Army expecting to quash a rumored Mormon rebellion, found life somewhat dull after the excitement of marching into Utah.
 They established their base about fifty miles southwest of Salt Lake, named it Camp Floyd, and quickly discovered they had very little to do.
 Some soldiers organized choirs and acting troupes to relieve the tedium, but one group banded together to establish a Masonic Lodge.”